 Bubble’s was a troubled young swan who grew up on the wrong side of the canal.

 It was said that he had earned his reputation by fighting in the swan pits of Siberia.
-Rumor had it that the homemade knife he carried was made from the tusk of a walrus, his first defeated opponent.
-That was the same knife he pulled on us one evening as we returned to our rented floating home.
+Rumor had it that the homemade knife he carried was made from the tusk of a walrus.
+It was a trophy taken from his first defeated opponent.
+That was the same knife he pulled on us one evening as we returned to our temporary floating home.

-We had spent the day exploring the Dutch countryside, snapping pictures of anything that would stay still long enough.
+We had spent the day exploring the gorgeous Dutch countryside.
+Snapping pictures of anything that would stay still long enough.

-We went to Zaanse Schans where one could get an idea of life in Holland in the 17th and 18th centuries.
-It featured over 600 windmills in the area.
+Visiting Zaanse Schans we saw an example of what life was like in Holland during the 17th and 18th centuries.
+Over 600 windmills are featured in the area.
 We also visited the Wooden Shoe Factory in Marken where we bought wooden garden shoes.
-We figured they would be extremely practical for living in Los Angeles.
-For our last stop we visited the Cheese Factory in Volendam, and little did we know that one of those cheeses we purchased in the gift shop would save our lives.
+Common sense told us how extremely practical they would be for daily life in Los Angeles.
+For our last stop, we visited a Cheese Factory in Volendam.
+Little did we know that one of the cheeses we purchased in their gift shop would save our lives.

 As we went down the ramp leading from the shore to our houseboat, I noticed something.
-It was a flurry of feathers out of the corner of my eye.
-I had just enough time to get one of the wheels of cheese we had bought in front of me, to defend myself.
+It was a flurry of feathers seen out of the corner of my eye.
+There was just enough time to get one of the wheels of cheese we had purchased in front of me.
+This life

-Bubble’s knife streaked through the night air.
-It embedded itself into a wheel of goat’s milk pesto cheese, barely missing my heart by inches.
+Bubble’s knife streaked through the night air searching for my vitals.
+Embedding itself deep into a wheel of goat’s milk pesto cheese, it missed my heart by inches.

-I yelled for Michelle to run for the door as I twisted the wheel of cheese around to sink the knife deeper before Bubbles was able to remove it to stab again.
+Yelling for Michelle to run for the door, I began to fight for my life.
+Twisting the cheese I was able to sink the knife deeper, trapping it.
+This disarmed Bubbles before he was able to stab again.
 We could hear the jeers of the other swans as they cheered him on.
-Seeing Michelle get safely inside, I jumped for the door.
-I grasped the edge of the boat hanging on for dear life.
-Pulling myself up to the deck, I launched myself through the front door.
+Seeing Michelle get safely inside, I jumped past Bubbles toward the door, missing the landing.
+Legs dangling in the water, I grasped the edge of the boat hanging on for dear life.
+Pulling myself up to the deck, I launched myself through the front door to safety.